-Most low-grade lymphomas never transform.
+Most low-grade lymphomas do not transform.

 If a low-grade lymphoma does transform, it is most likely to develop into a type of high-grade lymphoma called diffuse large B-cell lymphoma (DLBCL).
 Occasionally, it can transform to other types, such as Burkitt lymphoma, other high-grade B-cell lymphomas or Hodgkin lymphoma.